Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Discussion

-Given that RK3 was detected at the location of the core of \maxithirt{} on MJD 58589, and expecting a proper motion of the same order of magnitude as RK1 and RK2, we can tentatively place its launch date between MJD 58582 and 58589.
-This opens up the possibility that, also in the case of RK3, its launch could be connected to the disappearance of rms variability between MJD 58582 and 58590, during a very short re-hardening phase.
+Given that RK3 was detected at the location of the core of \maxithirt{} on MJD 58589, and expecting a proper motion of the same order of magnitude as RK1 and RK2 (but not necessarily similar), we can tentatively place its launch date between MJD 58582 and 58589.
+This opens up the possibility that, also in the case of RK3, its launch could be connected to the disappearance of rms variability between MJD 58582 and 58590, at the end of a very short re-hardening phase, when the system moved back to leftmost part of the HID (white star in Figure \ref{fig:PSD}).
 We note that there is a gap in the NICER data between MJD 58582 and 58590; therefore, the drop in variability could have happened anytime in this time period, which is broadly consistent with the estimated time range for the launch of RK3.
 During the same period, strong optically thin radio emission was also detected on MJD 58582, possibly consistent with a flare associated with its ejection.
-However, we caveat the reader that, due its single detection at the core location, we cannot completely rule out RK3 being a quenching compact core jet and not a discrete ejection.
+However, we caution the reader that, due its single detection at the core location, we cannot completely rule out RK3 being a quenching compact core jet and not a discrete ejection.